Note: This documentation is for wq 1.2, which has not yet been finalized.

 The instructions above make use of the

---without-gis flag (which was added to wq.start in 1.1.1).
+--without-gis flag (which was added to wq.start in 1.1.1, and became the default in wq.start 1.2.0).
 If you would like to support geospatial input (e.g. map-drawn Polygons and Lines), you will need to enable GIS support via GeoDjango.
-To do this, you can either specify
+To do this, you can specify

---with-gis when creating the project, or enable GIS for an existing project by uncommenting the lines referencing
+wq start --with-gis or answer Y at the "Enable GIS?" prompt.
+You can also enable GIS for an existing project by uncommenting the lines referencing

 django.contrib.gis in each of the files under db/myprojects/settings/.